posifon/careousel.se/wp-content/plugins/enhanced-media-library/readme.txt

 > The key features:

-> * Media files can be categorized in bulk (multiple files to multiple taxonomies at once) both just uploaded and existing
+> * Media items categorization in bulk (multiple items to multiple categories at once) for both just uploaded and existing
-> * Media files within a category can be selected in bulk with a single click
+> * Media items within a category can be selected in bulk with a single click
-> * Selected media files can be deleted in bulk in the Grid mode of the media library or in the post/page editor media popup
+> * Selected media items can be deleted in bulk in the Grid mode of the media library or in the post/page editor media popup with a single click
+> * Media items child to a post of any type can be auto-assigned to their parent post categories on upload
+> * Categories of existing media items can be synchronized with their parent post categories of any type with a single click
 > * Filter-based gallery in two clicks, no need to figure out your media category IDs, nor to delve into the text editor shortcode